Spxg/sqlite-wasm-rs/README.md

 ## Use external libc (shim only)

-As mentioned below, sqlite is now directly linked to emscripten's libc.
+As mentioned above, sqlite is now directly linked to emscripten's libc.
 But we provide the ability to customize libc.

 Cargo provides a [`links`](https://doc.rust-lang.org/cargo/reference/manifest.html#the-links-field) field that can be used to specify which library to link to.